Collin Morikawa: 2022

 In February, Morikawa shot a final-round 65 at the Genesis Invitational to finish tied-second; two shots behind Joaquín Niemann.

 2023

 At the Sentry Tournament of Champions in January, Morikawa held a six shot lead after 54 holes.
 He played the first 67 holes of the tournament without a bogey, but then made three consecutively and ultimately finished second; two strokes behind Jon Rahm.
 This tied Morikawa for the PGA Tour record for largest 54-hole lead squandered.

 In February, he finished solo third at the Farmers Insurance Open, three shots behind Max Homa.

 In July, Morikawa tied for the lead at the Rocket Mortgage Classic after 72 holes, shooting a bogey-free 8-under 64.
 He lost to a birdie from Rickie Fowler on the first playoff hole, finishing tied-second with Adam Hadwin.

 In October, Morikawa won the Zozo Championship, ending a 27-month winless drought on the PGA Tour.

+2026

+In February 2026, Morikawa won the AT&T Pebble Beach Pro-Am by one stroke over Min Woo Lee and Sepp Straka, ending a 28-month winless streak.